pfalkingham/MayaToLiggghts/README.md

  - Have a box around the entire simulation domain called "SIMBOX1" - this must include full extents of any moving object.
  - Moving object(s)

-Select all moving objects, then run "plfExport_Liggghts;"
+Select all moving objects, then run "plfExport_Liggghts;" or "plfExport_Liggghts_deformable;"

 You will see moving objects jittering through the full animation sequence.